chapsuk/miga/README.md

 ## Features

-* Configuration by file or environment variables;
-* Seeding db by migration way;
 * One from several migration packages of your choice;
 * Converting one migration format to another;
 * Testing;